 In this case, you might want to combine your name with another word or part-word to create a new name for your blog.

-- aliventures.com – the blog you’re reading!
-I’m Ali Luke: when I started the blog, I was still Ali Hale, and I knew a change of surname was likely in the future.
+- aliventures.com – my blog about writing.
+I’m Ali Luke, but when I started the blog, I was Ali Hale (my maiden name) and in an established relationship with my now husband.

 - thecreativepenn.com – Joanna Penn’s blog about writing and self-publishing.
 (Joanna’s author site is JFPenn.com.)